akirak/yastar/README.md

 # YAStar: GitHub Star History for Your GitHub Profile

-YAStar (Yet Another Star History) is a program that collect data from your GitHub account and generate charts.
+YAStar (Yet Another Star History) is a program that collects data from your GitHub account and generates charts.
 It renders a line chart of stargazers given to your public, owned, original repositories, optionally grouped by primary language.
 See examples: